-Loren joined the Kendall College faculty as an adjunct instructor of Mathematics and Computer Information Systems in 2006, and was appointed to a full-time position in 2009.
+Loren joined the Kendall College faculty as a core contributing faculty member of Mathematics and Computer Information Systems in 2006, and was appointed to a full-time position in 2009.
 He taught Mathematics and Computer Science classes at East-West University for five years prior to coming to Kendall College.
 He has over twenty years experience in the Information Technology field, including fifteen years as a senior database administrator at his most recent IT position.
 While working in the Information Technology field, he taught classes to application programmers on database programming procedures.
 He earned a B.S. in Information Science, with honors from Northeastern Illinois University and a M.S. in Computer Science from DePaul University.

 General Academic Tutor and Developmental Math Instructor

 Will Johnson has been teaching students at Kendall how to approach mathematics with confidence since 2010.
 Prior to that, he honed his craft teaching high schoolers mathematics in various global locales for 8 years – New York City, rural Maine, and Mexico City – before settling in Chicago to ply his trade at Kendall.
 Will encourages students to bring their own creative approaches to mathematical reasoning, while directing them to apply that same creativity in problem solving -- whether culinary students and recipe conversions, or business students and financial statements.

 Will holds a diploma in Mathematics from Union College (Schenectady, NY).
 His academic research has been published in the Journal of Knot Theory and Its Ramifications.